Coming up on Good Morning Lubbock 🌞

-Happy Friday, everyone!
-Tune in to KAMC for a full forecast and a look at what’s going on around the city!
-Here’s a glimpse at some of our top headlines this morning.
+It’s Thursday which means it’s almost Friday which means we are close to the weekend!
+Tune in to KAMC for a look at your weekend weather and our top stories for this morning.
+Here’s a glimpse at some of our top headlines:

-Lynn Co.
-Sheriff Vega denied line of duty death designation, Texas law enforcement association disagrees.

 For more stories, you can watch Good Morning Lubbock right now on KAMC or visit www.EverythingLubbock.com.
 Have a good day!